sriramab/gamamanual/G__UsingEquations.md

 ![](images/equations/SIR-equations.png)

-Integrating this system using the Runge-Kutta 4 method provides the following results.
+Integrating this system using the Runge-Kutta 4 method provides the evolution of S, I and R over time.
 The initial values are:
 * S = 499
 * I = 1
 * R = 0
 * beta = 0.4
-* gamme = 0.1
+* gamma = 0.1
 * h = 0.1

 ![](images/equations/SIR-result.png)